Cumulative Games: Who is the current player?: Cumulative Games' strategy profiles

-A PSPE in a Cumulative Game $(R,\gamma,\om,p,\ut)$ is just a PSPE in the induced Extensive Form Game, $G(R,\gamma, \om,p,\ut)$; we assume that game $G$ is generic unless otherwise stated, and thus each player has a unique preference order of the other players.
-Since this is a property inherited from EG, we strengthen it somewhat by assuring a global uniformity (layer~1).
+A PSPE in a {\sc Cumulative Game} $(R,\gamma,\om,p,\ut)$ is just a PSPE in the induced Extensive Form Game, $G(R,\gamma, \om,p,\ut)$; we assume that the game $G$ is generic unless otherwise stated, and thus each player has a unique preference order of the other players.
+Since this is a property inherited from EG, we strengthen it somewhat by assuring a global uniformity (Layer~1).

-\begin{property} A ruleset is \emph{generic} if each player has a tie breaking rule (preference order of the other players), which is independent of starting position and initial player. \end{property}

-\begin{definition} The \emph{grounded game value} of a grounded Cumulative Game $(R,\gamma,\om,p,\ut)$ is the game value of $G(R,\gamma,\om,p,\ut)$, $\vec v(G)\in\R^n$. \end{definition} Although this definition gives a valid and important notion for a combinatorial game, it is not what is usually called a `game value'.
-The reason for this is better understood when we first develop the outcome function, which outputs a vector of grounded game values.
-Even though this stronger notion, which does not depend on the previous player, it is usually not sufficient to describe (perfect play in) a setting of combinatorial games, namely one of the most important properties is how a combinatorial game behaves together with other games in the same class, using the operation of disjunctive sum.
-For the discussion to proceed, one needs to define the notion of outcome function.
-While we do this, we will also prove some important properties of the function, while restricting the class of all Cumulative Games appropriately.
+\begin{definition} The \emph{grounded game value} of a grounded {\sc Cumulative Game} $(R,\gamma,\om,p,\ut)$ is the game value, $\vec v(G)\in\R^n$, of the induced Extensive Form Game $G$. \end{definition} Although this definition gives a valid and important notion for a combinatorial game, it is not what is usually called a `game value'.
+For the discussion to proceed, one needs to define the notion of an outcome function.
+While we do this, we will also prove some important properties of the function, while restricting the class of all {\sc Cumulative Games} appropriately.